Florida County Jails - Running an Inmate Lookup

 Florida Inmate Search

 Where your friend or loved one is held makes a huge difference in how you go about finding them.
-Because the prison system in Florida is owned and operated by the state, to find an inmate at one of these facilities, you would simply use the state prison inmate search tool, provided by the Florida Department of Corrections here (http://www.dc.state.fl.us/ActiveInmates/search.asp).
-Should you be unable to locate the person you are looking for there, the state also provides an offender search tool at http://www.dc.state.fl.us/AppCommon/ which includes: released inmates, former inmates currently under supervision, released inmates who have violated parole, and escaped inmates.
+Because the prison system in Florida is owned and operated by the state, to find an inmate in one of these facilities, you should simply use the offender locator provided by the Florida Department of Corrections.
+It can be found at http://www.dc.state.fl.us/OffenderSearch/InmateInfoMenu.aspx.
+This database includes current inmates, released inmates, former inmates currently under supervision, released inmates who have violated parole, and escaped inmates.

 Useful facts and statistics